vramos0/Project1/README.md

 'Gray' is in progress.

 ## Known Issues
 My circuit is having some issues.
 I'm not getting the expected results for column 9 of the gray code.
 I'm working through the wiring and trying to find my error.
 I will make sure to document any sources that I use for help.
+I'm also making sure my boolean expressions are correct, so I'm going to look at them again, make sure I didn't make any errors and from there I'll rework the wiring on my circuit.

 ## References
 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)